zhugchzo/dl_occurrence_tipping/README.md

 The code for generating predictions by null model and combined model is also included in `test_data_nus/may_fold.py`.
 The same file notation is used for the time series generated from other models.

+For predictions of empirical time series, the code to test on all irregularly-sampled empirical time series used in manuscript is availalble in `./empirical_test/test_empirical_data/empirical_sum.py`.